Mohini Daljeet Singh, Chief Executive, Max India Foundation

 Sanitisation Drive in Noida

-As part of our initiative to usher good health and sanitisation, a sanitisation drive was initiated across a slum in Sector 16 Noida.
+As part of MIF's initiative to usher good health and sanitisation, a sanitisation drive was initiated across a slum in Sector 16 Noida.
 The following actions were undertaken:

 Tree Plantation Drive in Delhi-NCR